maelys-mcardle/snowflake/docs/language-reference.md

 ## Parameters

 Parameters can be **banks**, **labels**, **devices**, **types** or **literals**.
-All of these, except for literals, are represented exclusively as positive whole numbers.
+All of these, except for literals, are represented exclusively as positive integers.

 ### Banks